JuliaLang/www.julialang.org/downloads/platform.md

 Once installed, the directory in which Julia was installed can be moved to a different location on the same computer, or even to a different computer.

+The instructions here refer to the latest stable release of Julia.
+If you are using the LTS version or an older version, please substitute the appropriate version number in the instructions.

 ## Windows

 Julia is available for Windows 7 and later for both 32 bit and 64 bit versions.